iterait/emloop/docs/getting_started.rst

 - Python 3.5+
 - ``pip`` 9.0+

-emloop depends on additional dependencies which are listed in the ``requirements.txt`` file.
+emloop depends on additional dependencies which are listed in the ``setup.py`` file.
 Nevertheless, these dependencies are automatically installed by ``pip`` (see below).

 Installation